benmuth/papers-dl/README.md

 - add support for downloading formats other than PDFs, like HTML or epub

 **searching**
-- search libraries for papers and metadata
+- add a CLI command for searching libraries for papers and metadata